 The story serves to underline the fact that the real estate market is hot again.
 More and more, people and companies are using bridge loans to make quick purchases or to start work on projects with the intention of getting longer-term funding later.

 Basically bridge loans are short-term loans that last anywhere from two weeks to a couple years.
-Interest rates may be higher than traditional lending, but documentation is low and turnaround time for Bankers South bridge loans is lightening fast.
+Interest rates may be higher than traditional lending, but documentation is low and turnaround time for AgAmerica Lending bridge loans is lightening fast.

 In the Sunshine State, contractors and builders have been using Florida bridge loans for years.
 Once the plan is fully entitled, the developer can use a longer-term loan to pay off the bridge loan.